aohorodnyk/aohorodnyk.com/content/post/2021-01-03-binary-flags.md

 #### Use Cases
 In my opinion, before using this approach, we should answer "yes" for all listed options in the *checklist*:
-* I agree to extend add and remove columns in your database (or add fields to the NoSQL database)?
+* I agree to add and remove columns in your database (or add fields to the NoSQL database)?
 * I understand it could take up resources in DB will be used
 * I do not have memory and traffic sensitive clients or services

 ### Store In Array
-In the current implementation, we will store all flags as `strings` in an array.
+In the current implementation, we will store all flags in plain names.

 #### DB Example
 In a DB, we are going to store values in a separate table as [one to many relationships](https://en.wikipedia.org/wiki/One-to-many_(data_model)).